 Okay, so the Volkswagen ID.2 is so far in the future you'll need binoculars to see it, but it does give you an idea of exactly what the next five years has in store for us.
 The VW's a small electric SUV with space for a young family and a target price of less than £20,000.
 Why so affordable?
 Tiny batteries.
 The ID.2's 30kWh battery is good for no more than 120 miles.

-Type: family SUV | On sale: early 2024 | Starting price: from £32,000 (est)
+Type: family SUV | On sale: spring 2024 | Starting price: from £34,060

-Type: elecrtic SUV | On sale: early 2024 | Starting price: from £37,795
+Type: electric SUV | On sale: early 2024 | Starting price: from £33,795

 The Volvo EX30 is positioned below the existing Volvo XC40 Recharge, and sees the brand targeting a younger audience than it has in the past.
-Sporting a clean, minimalist design, the EX30 will have a range of up to 298 miles and a 0-62mph time of just 3.6 seconds.
+Sporting a clean, minimalist design, the Volvo EX30 will have a range of up to 298 miles and a 0-62mph time of just 3.6 seconds.
 New Volvo EX30 prices start from £33,795, while it will also be offered via Volvo's monthly subscription package, with prices starting from £579 a month.